Google’s Medic update, and how to deal with it • Yoast

 There are a lot of tools out there, like SearchMetrics and Sistrix, which check the rankings on millions of keywords and tell us what changed.
 From looking at it, you might get the idea that you understood what happened.
 Except there’s a problem.
 Even by looking at the top 50 domains in either tool, you’d still be looking at only a fraction of the data.
 So: all of what follows is by no means science.
 It’s anecdotal.

-READ ALSO start preparing NOW! • Yoast
+READ ALSO How to Yoast your post • Yoast

 We see some trends after this medic update that are interesting: